ktsu-dev/.github/copilot/docs/memory-tools-reference.md

 ## Reading Tools

+- `search_nodes` - Query for memories related to specific search terms or keywords, prefer searching for single keywords because it searches content for the exact match
+- `open_nodes` - Access specific entities by their exact name
 - `read_graph` - Access the entire memory graph for a comprehensive project overview
-- `search_nodes` - Query for memories related to specific search terms or keywords
-- `open_nodes` - Access specific entities by their exact name

 ## Writing Tools

+- `add_observations` - Add observations to existing entities.
+You should attempt to add observations first and only create new entities if `add_observations` fails to find an existing entity
-- `create_entities` - Create new entities in your memory
+- `create_entities` - Create new entities in your memory, including properties and observations.
+You should attempt to add observations first and only create new entities if `add_observations` fails to find an existing entity
 - `create_relations` - Create relationships between entities
-- `add_observations` - Add observations to existing entities

 ## Maintenance Tools